-Baptisms at Our Lady Star of the Sea Parish are scheduled, usually, on the last Sunday of the month - but we can be flexible for good reasons.
+Baptisms at Our Lady Star of the Sea Parish are scheduled, usually, on the last Sunday of the month from February to November - but we can be flexible for good reasons.
+For a December or January Baptism please contact the Parish Priest.
 If you would like more information or to schedule a baptism please email the parish office or call (09) 534 8710 for more information.

 It is traditional to have two “godparents”.
 Godparents are sponsors, religious mentors for the child.
 Actually only one is required but two are common.
 These people are representatives of the wider Catholic Church who will help you in your role of Catholic parents.

 In this country we do not require that Godparents get a certificate from their church attesting to their suitability.
 We want you though, to ask people who have these qualifications to be the Godparents.

 • That the person be Catholic who has received the sacraments of Baptism, Confirmation and Eucharist.